(Carbon toned with the minimum and best cool pigments to make a neutral print.)

 More detail on carbon printing and the approaches is found below.

 In the past, we B&W photographers prided ourselves in the archival nature of our lightly selenium toned silver prints.
 With the advent of digital tools, the inkjet print was, for good reasons in the early days, considered second-rate.
 Most today still are if one is interested in fine art black and white.
-While today's best color pigments are very good and better than the "wet darkroom" color processes, those pigments are not up to the silver print standard.
+While today's best color pigments are very good and better than the "wet darkroom" color processes, those pigments are, generally, not up to the silver print standard.
 Developing the digital and inkjet processes to achieve "silver print" class image stability and quality has been a significant effort of mine and some other like-minded people.

 Today, the best carbon pigment prints we are making from dedicated B&W printing systems have exceeded the silver print